 How do I account for door swing when measuring a door frame?

 Stand facing the door and determine its swing direction (left or right).
-Measure from the outer edge of the jamb to where the door will rest when fully open, adding this measurement to the width of the door for inward swinging doors or from the inner edge of the jamb for outward swinging doors.
-Ensure adequate clearance is left for the door to open fully without obstruction, considering any furniture or fixtures.
+Measure from the outer edge of the jamb to where the door will rest when fully open.
+Add this measurement to the width of the door for inward swinging doors or from the inner edge of the jamb for outward swinging doors.
+Ensure adequate clearance for the door to open fully without obstruction, considering any furniture or fixtures.

 What is the standard door frame size for interior doors?